 6.9 Compatibility

-Terminals operating under class A operating conditions only and that are compliant to the electrical parameters defined in clause 5.1 shall operate with a 3 V Technology smart card according to the present document.

 For compatibility with existing terminals, UICCs that are used in applications where the supply voltage class indication is based on the STATUS response procedure (see clause 6.2.3) shall support this procedure in addition to the supply voltage class indication in the ATR as defined in the present document.

 In case the UICC does not support any supply voltage indication, the UICC shall be treated as a 5 V only card by the terminal.